Kenrick J. Mock

 Grant amount: $100,000.

-GRANTS - NOT FUNDED
+GRANT PROPOSALS - NOT FUNDED

 Toward an engineering framework for the programmable growth of complex chemical structures and systems